TL;DR

 For the Self-Employed & Freelancers

-You are the epitome of the modern worker – agile, independent, and resilient.
+You are the epitome of the modern worker – agile, regulated, and resilient.
 But this independence comes with a unique vulnerability: the "no work, no pay" cliff edge.
 For you, Income Protection is not a luxury; it is an essential business overhead.

 - Key Consideration: The deferred period.
 Align it with your savings.
 If you have three months of emergency funds, a 13-week deferred period on your IP policy could significantly reduce your premiums.